Standardized Testing

 |

 The ACT is offered at NMH.
 Students must register for the test themselves directly with ACT.
-The NMH CEEB/ACT Code can be found in NMH Connect, under "Resources."
+The NMH ACT code is 220730.

 |